kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt-connection-refused.md

 ## Symptom

-After you have finished all the steps required to [set up your custom domain](../tutorials/01-10-setup-custom-domain-for-workload.md), you receive the `connection refused` or `connection timeout` error when you try to expose a Service.
+After you have set up your custom domain, you receive the `connection refused` or `connection timeout` error when you try to expose a Service.
 It shows up when you call the Service endpoint by sending a GET request.
 The error looks as follows:

 ```txt
 curl: (7) Failed to connect to httpbin.mydomain.com port 443: Connection refused